skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "Grants" -3 HP, +3MP to the owner of this object.

 This object is the phylactery for Mordan the Lich King.
-Normally this is the container of the Lich's life force.
+Normally this is the container of the lich's life force.
 As long as a lich's phylactery remains intact, they will rise again after being defeated.
 However, this orb seems to have a number of (sometimes conflicting) enchantments which suggest it is more than a "normal" phylactery.